Seeding the Cloud for Competitive Advantage

 BIG DATA AND AUTONOMOUS CARS

 Digital technologies are providing businesses new opportunities to create value, bridging the traditional boundaries through mobile, social media and more sophisticated analytics.
-The Enterprise is able to deliver more satisfaction in real-time at a reduced cost.
+The enterprise is able to deliver more satisfaction in real-time at a reduced cost.

 And this digital transformation is only possible with big data.
 Big data has been a buzzword for decades, but now we are seeing it in real numbers.
 Market research firm IDC forecasts sales of big data and business analytics software, hardware, and services will grow to $187 billion by 2019.

-Autonomous cars is the new big wave of big data.
+Autonomous cars are the new big wave of big data.
 These data hungry costs are expected to consume 4 terabytes per car per day.
 Connected cars will send 25 gigabytes of data to the cloud every hour.
 This will give another wave of data centers.
 This will give further boost to data center industry and improve technologies on how we do business today.

 So, there you have my forecast for the data center: cloudy with a continued chance of cloudy, but you might want to bring your umbrella.